alerta/alerta-docs/webui.rst

 To configure the Alerta web UI modify "in place" the default ``config.json`` file that is supplied with the web application.
 It uses simple JSON syntax.

-.. note:: The Alerta web UI before version 6.0 used an `AngularJS configuration block`_
+.. deprecated:: 6.0
-          for configuration settings which has now been deprecated.
+    The Alerta web UI previously used an `AngularJS configuration block`_ for configuration settings which has now been deprecated.

 .. _AngularJS configuration block: https://docs.angularjs.org/guide/module#configuration-blocks